Where to find the best steakhouse in Singapore

 16 /20

 A steakhouse does not need to have white tablecloth and a stiff atmosphere, as Picanhas’ proves.
 The Halal-certified restaurant is named after the Brazilian steak cut – pronounced as “pee-khan-nyah” and hailing from the rump cap – which they grill over binchotan and glaze with butter.
-At S$26++, it is also a steal.
+At S$26++ (INR 1,608.62), it is also a steal.

 (Image credit: Picanhas’ / Facebook)